 How do hybrid cars charge – and do you have to charge them at all?

-A parallel hybrid, such as the Toyota Prius, doesn’t need to be plugged in to charge.
+A parallel hybrid, such as the Prius, doesn’t need to be plugged in to charge.
 Instead, the on-board battery is charged by the internal-combustion engine as the vehicle drives, and also via the kinetic energy created when braking.